-On 12 February 2016, Ukraine issued the Securities as a package in the Sberbank Exchange.
-The Sberbank Exchange was also carried out on a basis similar to the Exchange Terms, except that (i) Sberbank received New Notes maturing in 2019 in an aggregate principal amount equal to 75 per cent. of the principal amount of the relevant guaranteed loans (plus accrued interest to 12 February 2016 on the guaranteed loans) and (ii) GDP-linked Securities representing 25% of the principal amount of such guaranteed loans.
+The First Additional Further Series No. 1 Notes and the First Additional Further GDP-linked Securities, issued on 12 February 2016, were issued as a third stage of the Debt Operation as part of the Sberbank Exchange.
+The Sberbank Exchange was also carried out on a basis similar to the Exchange Terms, except that Sberbank received (i) the First Additional Further Series No. 1 Notes maturing in 2019 in an aggregate principal amount equal to 75 per cent. of the principal amount of the relevant guaranteed loans (plus accrued interest to 12 February 2016 on the guaranteed loans) and (ii) the First Additional Further GDP-linked Securities GDP-linked Securities representing 25 per cent. of the principal amount of such guaranteed loans.